 The selection of vines was based on knowledge of Port wine production over several generations.
 Each of the plots, planted with various indigenous varieties and mostly exposed to the South, has ages ranging from 25 to 60 years old.
 These vineyards allow you to create Port Wines with complexity, depth, aroma and structure, which represent a time and a place.

 Vinification and ageing: Grapes were crushed by foot, before fermentation, together with 15% of the total grape brandy which would be added to the final Port.
 This allows us to macerate the grapes at cooler temperatures and for a longer period before fermentation.
 When the must was ready for the addition of the remaining grape brandy, the fortification is made in one single moment, adding all the brandy to the must and skins in the lagar.
 Then some more treading ensures good homogenization of the whole wine and that the fermentation is stopped.
-The blend of must and brandy stays in the lagar for some more two to four days, with very slight treading twice a day (10 minutes each time).
+The blend of must and brandy stays in the lagar for some more two to four days, with very slight treading twice a day.
 It is then racked to the storage vat together with all the press wine (we use traditional basket presses).
-The wines aged in very ancient (more than 100 years old) wood Port casks and small stainless-steel vats until the month before the bottling.
+The wines aged in very ancient wood Port casks and small stainless-steel vats.

 Tasting Notes: This wine has a dark color.
 In the nose, it is very expressive mainly due to the complexity of grape varieties but also due to its ageing in oak barrels.
 This wine shows notes of black mature fruit, with a dominance of blackberries, black cherries, plums and cassis.
 Elegant and soft, this Quinta Vale D. Maria LBV Porto 2015 is well-balanced and delicate with a lingering and fruity finish.
 Ideally paired with chocolate and deserts.